Search

 I participated in an Arctic climate change expedition in 2019; a documentary made of our Northwest Passage Project is streaming.
 I also joined the 38th Voyage of the Charles W. Morgan, the world's last surviving nineteenth-century wooden whaleship; traveled to Antarctica in 2022 with the Penn State Alumni Association; and returned to the Arctic in an expedition to Svalbard with The Arctic Circle in 2022.

-I am at work on two new book projects: Polar Erratics: In and Out of Place in the Polar Zones, about the temporalities of polar humanities research, and Castaways, a meditation on "female Robinson Crusoes."
+I am at work on two new book projects: Polar Erratics: In and Out of Place in the Arctic and Antarctica, about the temporalities of polar humanities research, and Castaways, a meditation on "female Robinson Crusoes."

 My work has been supported by fellowships and grants from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Seed Box Environmental Humanities Collaboratory at Linköping University in Sweden, the Mellon Foundation, the American Philosophical Society, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Bibliographical Society of America, the Newberry Library, the National Humanities Center, and the American Antiquarian Society, to which I was elected to membership in 2013.
 I am a founder and former President of C19: The Society of Nineteenth-Century Americanists.